Our Vaccination Services for Pets in North Pole, AK

 - Leptospirosis is especially prevalent tin the continental United States.
 Although there are documented cases of it in Alaska’s wildlife population, it remains fairly uncommon in companion animals in Alaska.
 The leptospira vaccine is given twice initially 3-4 weeks apart then yearly as needed thereafter.

-- Cats: Non-Core vaccines: leukemia, FIV, FIP
+- Cat Vaccinations: Non-Core vaccines: leukemia, FIV, FIP

 - FIV vaccines are not recommended.
 FIV vaccines produce an antibody that cross reacts with every commercial FIV test.
 A reliable commercial test is yet to be available that can distinguish between vaccinated and infected cats.